WeAreAthlon/frontend-webpack-boilerplate/README.md

 ## Continuous Integration

-This boilerplate template contains integration with [Travis CI](https://travis-ci.org/).
+This boilerplate template contains integration with [Github Actions](https://github.com/features/actions/).
 The build system runs all linting scripts and deploys production optimized pages to _GitHub_ pages upon push to the `master` branch.
 However, note that this deployment flow only works for _Project Pages_, as User and Organization pages [only support the master branch flow](https://help.github.com/articles/user-organization-and-project-pages/).

-For more information on how to set up alternative deployment processes, check out the [Travis CI documentation on deployment](https://docs.travis-ci.com/user/deployment).
+For more information on how to set up alternative deployment processes, check out the [Github Actions documentation on deployment](https://docs.github.com/en/actions/deployment/about-deployments/deploying-with-github-actions).
 The service can deploy to dozens of cloud providers, including Heroku, AWS, and Firebase.